lsst-sitcom/sitcomtn-037/index.rst

    This section is not yet completed.

-Simple scalar metrics (e.g. DIMM measured seeing) are easily captured in tools like Chronograf, and are not addressed here.
+Simple scalar metrics (e.g., DIMM measured seeing) are easily visualized with tools like Chronograf, and are not addressed here.
 They can be considered a subset of the scalar fields case below.
 This section considers the case of scalar fields, where the same metric is plotted for multiple data origins.
 A straightforward example to consider is a metric as a function of detector and/or amplifier on the focal plane.